Waiheke Local Board

 The Waiheke Local Board is one of the 21 local boards of the Auckland Council.
 It is one of three local board areas overseen by the Waitematā and Gulf Ward councillor.

 The local board area includes Waiheke Island, Rangitoto Island, Motutapu Island, Motokorea Island, Motuihe Island, Ponui Island and Rakino Island.

-Cath Handley is the current chair of the board.
+Kylee Matthews is the current chair of the board.

 Demographics

 Waiheke local board covers 154.76 km2 and had an estimated population of as of with a population density of people per km^{2}.

+2025–2028 term

+The board members elected at the 2025 local elections: